getsentry/sentry-docs/README.md

 ## Updating Test Snapshots

-When adding new pages, use `yarn test -u` to update test snapshots.
+When adding new pages, use `bin/test -u` to update test snapshots.